MLRichter/receptive_field_analysis_toolbox/README.md

 architecture.
 The short answer to this is: because it influences where the network can process patterns of a certain size.
 Simply speaking each convolutional layer is only able to detect patterns of a certain size because of its receptive field.
-Interestingly this also means that there is an upper limited to the usefulness of expanding the receptive field.
+Interestingly this also means that there is an upper limit to the usefulness of expanding the receptive field.
 At the latest, this is the case when the receptive field of a layer is BIGGER than the input image, since no novel context can be added at this point.
 For convolutional layers this is a problem, because layers past this "Border Layer" now lack the primary mechenism convolutional layers use to improve the intermediate representation of the data, making these layers unproductive.
-If you are interested in the details of this phenomenon I recommend that you read these papers that investigate this phenomenon in greater detail:
+If you are interested in the details of this phenomenon I recommend that you read these:

 - [(Input) Size Matters for Convolutional Neural Network Classifier](https://link.springer.com/chapter/10.1007/978-3-030-86340-1_11)
 - [Should You Go Deeper?
 Optimizing Convolutional Neural Network Architectures without Training](https://arxiv.org/abs/2106.12307)
-  (published at the 20th IEEE Internation Conference for Machine Learning Application - ICMLA)
+  (published at the 20th IEEE International Conference for Machine Learning Application - ICMLA)

 ### Optimizing Architectures using Receptive Field Analysis